 We are Claire Higgins and Salina Rawles.
-We met through attending Out Youth sessions - a supportive LGBTQ+ group in Plymouth (Claire has a youth-work support role with the group).
-We both graduated from Plymouth College of Art having studied games design and animation.
+We met through attending Out Youth sessions - a supportive LGBTQ+ group in Plymouth (Where Claire now has a youth-work support role within Plymouth city council’s youth service).
+We both graduated from Plymouth College of Art.
+Salina having studied games design and Claire animation.

-We are an immersive tech company.
-We aim to improve people’s lives through creative technology.
+Igneous Interactive is an immersive and interactive arts and tech start-up company.
+We aim to improve people’s lives through creative technology as well as create original Art Pieces with a unique technological twist.
 We are passionate about providing opportunities to experience digital arts and immersive media.

-Our initial project began working with the young people of Out Youth to create a mural with characters that came to life when viewed through a mobile app.
+For our inaugural project we began working with the young people of Out Youth to create a mural with characters that came to life when viewed through a mobile app.
 The mural was well received from Plymouth City Council and we were introduced to Rishi Bates, who got us involved with AYCH who have been supporting us with the incubation period of growing our company.
 This then led us into an internship with Fotonow, a photography and filming community interest company directed by Matthew Pontin.
-They've been guiding us with invaluable business skills and contacts to help Igneous grow.
+They have been guiding us with invaluable business skills and contacts to help Igneous grow.